 Before receiving omalizumab injection,

-- tell your doctor and pharmacist if you are allergic to any medications or any of the ingredients in omalizumab injection.
+- tell your doctor and pharmacist if you are allergic to omalizumab, any other medications, or to any of the ingredients in omalizumab injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.
 If you will be using the prefilled syringe, tell your doctor if you or the person who will be injecting the medication for you are allergic to rubber or latex.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: allergy shots (a series of injections given regularly to prevent the body from developing allergic reactions to specific substances) and medications that suppress your immune system.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.